SrutiElan/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+It was difficult to get started because I was trying to understand all the aspects, but realized that the tutorial walks you through each one step by step.

 ## License